mbernal-git/mbernal-git/README.md

 Goal: System allows user to create their own trivia question and answer and configure settings.
 Other players can access the quiz via trivia id.

 1. trivia database

 2. trivia maker form

 3. trivia id generator

+4. Adding a new option to play a custom trivia by inputting trivia id in the splash screen